Courses of Study 2020-2021

 - Students may have limited or no access to certain Cornell University-maintained facilities;

-- Cornell may change the format or duration of courses based on factors including but not limited to health or safety concerns, the judgment of the instructor, instructor status, pedagogical needs, or student enrollment numbers; and
+- Cornell may change the format or duration of courses based on factors including but not limited to health or safety concerns, the judgement of the instructor, instructor status, pedagogical needs, or student enrollment numbers; and